 We’ve included powerful reporting because the more you know, the more strategic you can be between campaigns.
 Be sure to track each channel in campaigns and review its performance and customer behaviors, so you can apply it to the next campaign or make some simple adjustments.
-Things to review in campaigns is timing, sequence, and follow up or reminders built in.
+Things to review in campaigns are timing, sequence, and follow-up or reminders built-in.
 Making minor adjustments can lead to big improvements over time as you hone in on when and how your customers respond the quickest to your campaigns.
 It’s over time that you can watch your marketing take on new levels of engagement and customer interaction.

 Build your Template Library

 Each client has a template library.
-If you love a campaign and the channels enabled be sure to save that campaign as a template.
+If you love a campaign and the channels enabled, be sure to save that campaign as a template.
 By saving it as template, the entire campaign can then be duplicated many times and tweaked.
-Templates in DirectMail.io are not just exclusive to art, but also channel settings so if you find one or a few channels mixes you like for different types of campaigns you have duplicate, customize, and launch in minutes.
+Templates in DirectMail.io are not just exclusive to art, but also channel settings, so if you find one or a few channel mixes you like for different types of campaigns you can duplicate, customize, and launch in minutes.